inspec/inspec/docs/resources/aws_s3_bucket.md

 The `bucket_policy` is a low-level property that describes the IAM policy document controlling access to the bucket.
 The `bucket_policy` property returns a Ruby structure that you can probe to check for particular statements.
 We recommend using a higher-level property, such as `be_public`, which is concise and easier to implement in your policy files.

-The `bucket_policy` property returns an Array of simple objects, each object being an IAM Policy Statement.
+The `bucket_policy` property returns an array of simple objects, each object being an IAM Policy Statement.
 See the [AWS documentation](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html#example-bucket-policies-use-case-2) for details about the structure of this data.

-If there is no bucket policy, this property will return an empty Array.
+If there is no bucket policy, this property returns an empty array.

     bucket_policy = aws_s3_bucket('my-bucket')

     # Look for statements that allow the general public to do things
     # This may be a false positive; it's possible these statements
     # could be protected by conditions, such as IP restrictions.
     public_statements = bucket_policy.select do |s|
       s.effect == 'Allow' && s.principal == '*'